 Inside the E250 Special Edition it features a Nappa leather-wrapped steering wheel, and a Bengal Red interior on the Polar White model and Natural Beige on the Fire Opal model.

 This package checks in at ¥7.12 million — roughly $71,000 — which is a ¥430,000 ($4,200) increase over the base E250.
 Not too bad.

-Click past the jump to read more about the future Mercedes S-Class Pullman.
+Click past the jump to read more about the Mercedes E-Class Coupe.